-We believe in the power of voice technology.
+We believe in the power of conversational AI.
 It's fast, portable, and accessible.

 We can actually speak to machines.
 How cool is that?
-Whether you share our enthusiasm or not, voice tech is going to radically change the way we interact with our devices.
+Whether you share our enthusiasm or not, this is going to radically change the way we interact with our devices.

 To do so, we have to build a different kind of company.
 A company that values its staff, clients and everyone it interacts with.
 A company that thrives on change.
 A company that takes risks.
 A company that's not afraid to be different.